awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-cloudwatch.md

 1. Choose **Configuration**\.

-1. On the **Health** panel, under **Web Tier**, choose ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/cog.png) \(edit\)\.
+1. On the **Monitoring** configuration card, choose **Modify**\.

-1. Under **Health Reporting**, select the instance and environment metrics that you want to publish to CloudWatch\.
+1. Under **Health reporting**, select the instance and environment metrics that you want to publish to CloudWatch\.
 To select multiple metrics, hold the **Ctrl** key while choosing\.

+1. Choose **Save**, and then choose **Apply**\.

-Enabling CloudWatch custom metrics adds them to the list of metrics available in the Monitoring Console\.
+Enabling CloudWatch custom metrics adds them to the list of metrics available in the **Monitoring** page\.

 ## Configuring CloudWatch Custom Metrics with the EB CLI<a name="health-enhanced-cloudwatch-ebcli"></a>

 You can use the EB CLI to configure custom metrics by saving your environment's configuration locally, adding an entry that defines the metrics to publish, and then uploading the configuration to Elastic Beanstalk\.
-The saved configuration can be applied to an environment during or after creation\.
+You can apply the saved configuration to an environment during or after creation\.

 **To configure CloudWatch custom metrics with the EB CLI and saved configurations**